 HAB Reports Map

 Overview: The HAB Reports Map is maintained by the State Water Resources Control Board (CA Water Boards).
 This map displays locations where harmful algal blooms (HABs) are reported through the online Report Form or from water monitoring data that is submitted to the CA Water Boards.
+Reports can come from freshwater, estuarine, or marine locations.
 Voluntary on-line submitted reports may include suspected bloom locations that are later verified as not a bloom.
 Updates based on investigations are noted on the map.
-Note that drinking/potable water advisories and marine blooms in coastal areas are not displayed on this map.
+Note that drinking/potable water advisories are not displayed on this map.

 Guidance for recreational notifications and advisories: The CA Water Boards coordinates response to reports with other state and local agencies and may conduct follow-up field investigations and water testing to inform a recreational advisory.
 Where noted, recommended recreational advisories and corresponding signage are based on California voluntary guidance for recreational waters.